MichaelDevenport/pins/README.md

 Question are very welcome actually i encourage them and no question is silly or dumb.

-Please let me know if i have missed any steps or contact me anything else at http://www.youmix.me/contact
+Please let me know if i have missed any steps or contact me about anything else at http://www.youmix.me/contact

 research how this works by googling plus see application.html.erb